Not a Pawn…RAID Japan’s “The Bishop”

 THE VERDICT/TLDR:

-The RAID Japan Maximum “The Bishop” is a fantastic rod for the dedicated bottom-contact freak who likes their soft solid tips with a healthy side of backbone and their short-to-midrange range hooksets borderline violent.
+The RAID Japan Maximum “The Bishop” is a fantastic rod for the dedicated bottom-contact freak who likes their soft-ish solid tips with a healthy side of backbone and their short-to-midrange range hooksets borderline violent.
 It brings together great casting manners, outstanding sensitivity, and a delightfully aggressive taper that makes it feel longer than it is.

 The tip still loads surprisingly well when casting lighter offerings.
 Throwing a 1/8 (plus trailer) to 3/16oz Gika rig isn’t a game of hope and prayer.
 It feels calculated, often surgical.
-The Bishop doesn’t just tolerate finessing your baits into tight places with the confidence to steer fish out, it invites it in for tea and then throws it out the window if you overstay your welcome.
+The Bishop doesn’t just tolerate finessing your baits into tight places with the confidence to steer fish out, it invites it in for a brew and then throws it out the window if you overstay your welcome.

 The GX-67MHC-ST shines in the 3/16oz to 1/2oz range.